The Science of Corona Treatment

 The Corona Process

-When a substance is placed under the corona discharge the electrons generated impact the substrate’s surface with energies two to three times that necessary to break the molecular bonds on the surface.
+Consequently, a substance placed under the corona discharge are impacted by the electrons with energy two to three times that necessary to break the molecular bonds on the surface.
 The resulting free radicals rapidly react with the oxidation of products in the corona discharge or with adjoining free radicals on the same or different chain, resulting in a cross-link.
 Oxidation of the surface increases the surface tension or surface energy allowing for better wetting by liquids and promoting adhesion.
 Though studies have shown that development of strong oxidants is not essential for adhesion to take place, wetting tension is most assuredly related to the oxidation of the polymer surface resulting in polar groups on the surface, primarily hydroxyl, carbonyl and amide groups.

 Measuring the effectiveness of surface treatment frequently employs a tensiometer to measure the contact angle of a solution (typically distilled water) on a substrate.
 A Dyne Solution Test Kit is another useful way to evaluate surface wettability as seen in the demonstration to the left.